- POLICE DEPARTMENT

 Due to a water main break, there is a boil order in effect for the following areas:

-On 6th Street from Jefferson to Adams
+On 4th Street from Jackson to Washington

 On 5th Street from Jackson to Washington